Ballganda/mkbx/README.md

 ;;HIDmacros must be run the first time as admin.
 Running as admin causes it not ;;to work in many apps.
 After initial as admin launch close HIDmacros and ;;reopen normal(as the user account you are on).
-Doing those steps ;;makes this mkbx setup work in more apps, notably M$ Excel ;;and Word.
+Doing those steps ;;makes this HIDmacros/mkbx setup work in more apps, notably M$ Excel ;;and Word.

 ;;Using outdated,not supported, now open source HIDmacros why?